Assessment

 How Are Students Assessed in WSESU?

 Assessment of student progress in WSESU takes many forms.
-Broadly speaking, we can identify four basic types of assessment:
+Broadly speaking, we can identify a few basic types of assessment.
+We use the analogy of a medical check-up to explain these:

-Formative Assessment: this is the most prevalent form of assessment, and is part of teachers’ daily practice.
+Formative Assessment: This is the most prevalent form of assessment, and is part of teachers’ daily practice.
 Formative assessments are not graded, but rather are used by the teacher to determine next instructional steps.
 A formative assessment might be an “exit ticket” that is a short response to a question the teacher poses at the end of a lesson.
 The teacher uses student responses to gauge how well the lesson was learned and to identify what areas might need review and additional instruction the following day.
 Similarly, a teacher might ask for verbal responses to a question at a pre-planned moment in instruction, knowing from experience that students might be still harboring misconceptions.
 Next instructional steps in the lesson would be determined by the kinds of response the teacher receives.
 Homework is often used to determine if students are sufficiently understanding a lesson.
+Student self-assessment is also a powerful formative assessment tool.
+As students grow and take more and more responsibility for their own learning, self-assessment takes an ever larger role in their learning journey.

 Current Benchmark Assessments